Marc-Solution/Mavera/README.md

 I tried these browsers.
 I looked at all the different sizes in the inspect mode ( Except for in safari, because it does not have that option).
 It works in widescreen, desktop, tablet and mobile.
 I have tested it on my laptop computer and also on a big screen.
 I tested it on two different Iphones and on a Samsung Galaxy.
 It works as it should on all devises.

+I also asked friends to test the web site on their mobiles.
+It all works as it should.

 ### Changes I made after testing.